 PCHF regularly meets with government stakeholders and holds events to raise awareness among the general public regarding CHD, under Project Awareness.

-A preliminary feasibility for Children’s Heart Hospital and Research Institute (CHHRI) was done by one of the leading consulting firms and estimated cost was established at USD 12 million in 2012.
-In the absence of such funds, it was decided to start another project “Project Mohsin” in parallel with Project CHHRI that would provide financial support for the interventions/surgeries of children belonging to deserving families and born with Congenital Heart Defects (CHD).
-As most of the donation received belong to Zakat, we sought help from religious experts to develop guidelines and procedures to fulfil requirements and monitor the process on regular basis.
+A preliminary feasibility for Pakistan’s first dedicated, state-of-the-art Children’s Heart Hospital and Research Institute (CHHRI) was done by a leading consulting firm, and the estimated cost was 12 Million USD in 2012.
+In the absence of such funds, it was decided that PCHF should start another initiative, Project Mohsin, in parallel with Project CHHRI, that would provide financial support for interventions/surgeries of children belonging to deserving families and born with CHD.
+As most of the received donations are Zakat, we sought help from religious experts to develop guidelines and procedures to fulfil requirements and monitor the process on a regular basis.

 Understanding the need for capacity building & training to overcome the disease burden, Project Danial was started in the memory of Muhammad Danial Tanveer who passed away from CHD in 2014.

-PCHF attained income-tax exempt status from Federal Board of Revenue (FBR) in 2015 and then again in 2018.
+PCHF attained income-tax exempt status from the Federal Board of Revenue (FBR) in 2015 and then again in 2018.